This section of Ch. 5 will cover the following topics:

 - with a noun, to show possession: Mary’s cat, the neighbor’s garage sale

-- in a contraction, to indicate where letters (or sometimes numbers) have been left out: didn’t, ’80s.
+- in a contraction, to indicate where letters or numbers have been left out: didn’t, ’80s.

 To possess something is to own it.
 Words that show possession are called “possessives.”
 We use apostrophes to show possession.